 David Ng is Director of the AMBL.
 He is a geneticist, science educator, science literacy academic, part time writer, and faculty based at the University of British Columbia.
 His current research interests revolve around children's identity around concepts of science and creativity, as well as game based learning of science concepts.

-Joanne Fox is a science education and outreach academic based at the University of British Columbia.
-She was past directly of the First Year Seminars program (SCIE113) as well as mentor for the UBC iGEM program.
-She is currently the Academic Director of the UBC Vantage College science program, and is taking a leave from her role at AMBL.
+Joanne Fox is an education and outreach academic based at the University of British Columbia.
+She was past director of the First Year Seminars program (SCIE113) and is currently on leave from AMBL, as the Principal of the UBC Vantage College science program.